-The following is the media release from the Food Safety Information Council Ltd to recognition Global Handwashing Day 2017 and is included here with permission.
+The following is the latest media release from the Food Safety Information Council Ltd and is included here with permission.

-Rachelle Williams, Council Chair, said that thorough hand washing can not only reduce the 4.1 million cases of food poisoning in Australia each year it can also protect us from viruses such as the flu.
+Rachelle Williams, Council Chair, said that thorough hand washing is one of the keys to reducing the 4.1 million cases of food poisoning in Australia each year

 ‘We are encouraging every Australian household, school and workplace to download our handwashing posters, print them out and put them where they are noticeable in kitchens and bathrooms.

 ‘We have designed 2 posters, one for adults and one for children and, in both cases, we suggest singing ‘Happy birthday to you’ so you can time the 20 second period you need to wash and then dry your hands,’ Ms Williams concluded.

 Below are three tips on how to wash your hands correctly: